kitttn/temptest/Quick-Start-Guide.md

 **NOTE: DO NOT CONNECT THE JETSON TO THE BDB VIA USB UNTIL INSTRUCTED.**

 ####Flash Jetson with the prebuilt Android image
 Download and flash the prebuilt Android image by following the instructions [on this page](https://github.com/projectara/Android-wiki/wiki/Build-and-Boot-Instructions-for-Jetson-reference-platform).
 The prebuilt Android image is part of the "Android_for_Jetson NVFlash Package".
-There are also instructions here for connecting to the Jetson serial port J1A2 UART4, which we will use as a console.
+There are also instructions here for connecting to the Jetson serial port, which we will use as a console in the following steps.

 ####Reboot the Jetson
-When you've finished flashing the Jetson, reset the Jetson and observe the serial console output.
+When you've finished flashing the Jetson, reset it and observe the serial console output.
 You should see the following:
 ```
 (todo - paste tail of Jetson console output)
 ```

 ####Install Greybus kernel modules on Jetson

-The prebuilt Android image includes Greybus kernel modules are in the /lib/modules directory.
+The prebuilt Android image includes Greybus kernel modules, where are in the /lib/modules directory.
 To install them:

 ```
 su